ninnakin/RR_Project_2/RR2_template.md

 rm(i, pattern, newname)
 ```

+Processing the values for the cost for crop and property damage:

 ```r
 # Assign a numeric value to the crop and property damage by translating the alphabetical magnuítudes to numeric values